jaredonnelly/HomelessDataProject/README.md

 Created by [Jolene Ciccarone](https://www.linkedin.com/in/jolene-ciccarone-357b681b5/) and [Jared Donnelly](https://www.linkedin.com/in/jaredonnelly/) under the guidance of their mentor [Dr. Samantha Kleinberg](http://www.skleinberg.org/).

-Inspired by the work of countless volunteers in the fight against homelessness, our project seeks to provide a predictive model to estimate the future homeless population.
-By using publicly available data, below showcases the work for our proof of concept for our model.
-Additionally we provide sources for our research and data, analysis of model performance, and reccomendations for future research in the space.
+Below we cover a proof of concept for a predictive model to estimate the size of homeless populations using publicly available data for NYC.

 ### Model Performance